|

 key themes in the physical and life sciences.
 These laboratory activities

-are designed to support the K-12 math and science standards and
+are designed to support the K-12 common core standards and

 are adjusted to be grade (and skill) specific for a given group